XeTute/win32_server.cpp/README.md

 > win32_server.cpp is still new, and it may have some small bugs which we may did not expirience while testing.
-Please test your application before publishing.
+Please test your application before publishing and issue bugs when they happen.

 # win32_server.cpp
 A simple, efficient and 🤞 single-threaded TCP server for systems running Windows.
 May become 🙌 multi-threaded in the future.